Litro Gas

 Litro Gas is Sri Lanka's largest gas company.
 It controls 85% of Sri Lanka's gas market.
-The company is wholly owned by Ceylon Petroleum Corporation.
+The company is wholly owned by Sri Lanka Insurance Corporation.

 Established in 1872 as Colombo Gas and Water Company, it was a wholly owned subsidiary of Royal Dutch Shell until 2010, when it was purchased by the government of Sri Lanka.
 The company's current name was adopted in 2010.
 In 2020 Litro Gas brought Hambantota Port LPG tanks.
 The port is operated by China Merchants Port.

 History

 Litro Gas was originally established by British Ceylon Government in 1872 as Colombo Gas and Water Company.
 Company's first main office located in Gas Works Street (Gas Paha Junction), Colombo.
-In 1996, Royal Dutch Shell acquired Colombo Gas and Water Company for US$ 37 million.
+In 1996, Royal Dutch Shell acquired Colombo Gas and Water Company for US$37 million.
 The company was incorporated as a subsidiary of Shell Company.
 Shell company monopoly was created in 1996.
 Shell's monopoly ended after Government LPG distribution was given to the LAUGFS Gas PLC in 2001.
-14 years after Sri Lankan Government brought back majority stake for US$ 63 million.
+14 years after Sri Lankan Government brought back majority stake for US$63 million.
 In 2010 it became a wholly owned subsidiary of CPC.